server-os/server-image/man/usr/share/man/man8/piadm.8.md

         listed by PI-Stamp.
 No PI-Stamps older than the currently running PI stamp will be listed.

-        This command is disallowed on Triton Compute Nodes.
+        This command is disallowed on ServerOS Compute Nodes.

       piadm bootable [-d | -e [-i <source>] | -r] [ZFS-pool-name]